lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     There are several differences with the previous input files used in this tutorial because, from now on, the system will combine water and silica.

-    We have to combine two force fields, Vashishta for SiO, and lj/cut/tip4p/long for TIP4P water model, which can be done using the hybrid/overlay pair style.
+    Two force fields are combined, Vashishta for

-    We also need a kspace solver to solve the long range Coulomb interactions associated with tip4p/long.
+    SiO, and lj/cut/tip4p/long for TIP4P water model, which is done using the hybrid/overlay pair style.
-    Finally, we need to define the style for the bond and angle of the water molecules.
+    The kspace solver is used to calculate the long range Coulomb interactions associated with tip4p/long.

-    Before going
+    Finally, the style for the bonds and angles of the water molecules are defined (although not important since its a rigid water model).

-    further, we also need to make a few change to our data file.
+    Before going further, we also need to make a few change to our data file.
     Currently, *dilatedSiO.data* only includes two atom types, but we need four.
-Copy the previously generated dilatedSiO.data file within the present folder.
-It starts with:
+Copy the previously generated *dilatedSiO.data* file within *Addingwater/*.
+Currently, *dilatedSiO.data* starts with:

 ..  code-block:: lammps

-    LAMMPS data file via write_data, version 30 Jul 2021, timestep = 90000
+    LAMMPS data file via write_data, version 2 Aug 2023, timestep = 110000, units = metal

     576 atoms
     2 atom types

-    0.910777522101565 19.67480018949893 xlo xhi
+    -5.512084438507452 26.09766215010596 xlo xhi
-    2.1092682236518137 18.476309487947546 ylo yhi
+    -0.12771230207837192 20.71329001367807 ylo yhi
-    -4.1701120819606885 24.75568979356097 zlo zhi
+    3.211752393088563 17.373825318513106 zlo zhi

     Masses